The women in AI making a difference | TechCrunch

 To give AI-focused women academics and others their well-deserved — and overdue — time in the spotlight, TechCrunch is launching a series of interviews focusing on remarkable women who’ve contributed to the AI revolution.
 We’ll publish several pieces throughout the year as the AI boom continues, highlighting key work that often goes unrecognized.
 Read more profiles here.

 As a reader, if you see a name we’ve missed and feel should be on the list, please email us and we’ll seek to add them.
-Here’s some key people you should know:
+Here are some key people you should know:

 - Irene Solaiman, head of global policy at Hugging Face